sam-mol/User-Funnel-Analysis-Identifying-Drop-offs-and-Improving-Conversion/README.md

 ## Insights

-The largest drop-off occurs at: Activation step.
+The largest drop-off occurs at: Purchasing step.
-Conversion significantly decreases between signup and activation, indicating friction in the user experience.
+Conversion significantly decreases between activation and purchasing, indicating friction in the user experience.
 Mobile segment outperforms desktop segment users, suggesting opportunities for targeted optimization.

 ## Recommendations

-Simplify onboarding or sign-up flow.
+Simplify signup step and activation steps.
 Improve user guidance:
-Add prompts, tooltips, or onboarding flows
+Add prompts, tooltips, or onboarding flows.

+Reduce friction in purchasing step by remove all unnecessary steps to make the purchase as quick as possible.
+Improve product descriptions and address potential customer questions to reduce purchase hesitation.
+Use targetted adds and purchase discounts.

-Target high-performing segments:
+Target high-performing segments (mobile):
-Focus acquisition efforts on segments with higher conversion rates
+Focus acquisition efforts on segments with higher conversion rates.

 ## Next Steps